 The delayed start to the higher-earning years has a major effect on how much a neurosurgeon can accumulate over their career.
 Saving for retirement, investing, and paying off student loans all start years after peers in other specialties.

-The neurosurgeon salary is one of the highest available to physicians, but those salaries come with years of delay.
+The neurosurgeon timeline delays high earning years compared to other specialties.
 Physicians in shorter-track specialties start earning a good salary several years earlier than neurosurgeons.
 The lost time adds up, creating significant differences in retirement savings, wealth accumulation, and how long it takes to pay off debt.
 For example, a general surgeon may be earning $350,000 at age 31 while a neurosurgeon may not reach that salary until age 36 or later.
 The difference can be millions of dollars over a lifetime.

 Planning for the Long Haul: Neurosurgeon Salary and Finances

-In order to earn a neurosurgeon salary, future physicians need to spend a large amount of time in training with comparatively low pay.
+The neurosurgeon timeline requires future physicians to spend many years in training with comparatively low pay.
 This creates significant financial stakes in terms of:

 - Student loan debt, which is often over $200,000